Analysis of Optimization Algorithms via Sum-of-Squares: Using the SOS Hierarchy to Obtain New Convergence Bounds

 In this section, we consider a few variants of GD with inexact line search under both the noisy and noiseless settings.
-In `noisy' GD, the update step is given by $\bfx_{k+1} = \bfx_k + \gamma_k \bfd_k$, where the error (difference between the direction vector $\bfd_k$ and negative gradient) is bounded relative to the gradient:
+In ``noisy'' GD, the update step is given by $\bfx_{k+1} = \bfx_k + \gamma_k \bfd_k$, where the error (i.e., the difference between the descent direction $\bfd_k$ and negative gradient) is bounded relative to the gradient:

-for some $\delta \in [0,1)$.
-Thie ensures that the next step taken remains in a descent direction, i.e., $-\bfg_k^\top \bfd_k > 0$ \cite[Page 38]{nonlinear_dimitri}.
-Since we recover the noiseless version when $\delta = 0$, it suffices to consider the noisy setting.
+for some noise level $\delta \in [0,1)$.
+This assumption ensures that the next step taken remains in a descent direction, i.e., $-\bfg_k^\top \bfd_k > 0$, e.g. see \cite[Page 38]{nonlinear_dimitri}.

-Next, we outline a few of these inexact line search conditions or rules.
-The Wolfe conditions are a pair of inequalities that $\gamma_k$ must satisfy and are given as follows:

-where $\bfd_k$ is a descent direction and $0 < c_1 < c_2 < 1$ \cite[Page 37]{wright_numericalopt}.
-The first inequality \eqref{eq:suff_decr} ensures that there is sufficient decrease in the objective function value, while \eqref{eq:curvature}, known as the curvature condition, ensures step sizes are not too short.

-The Armijo rule, or Armijo-terminated line search, chooses $\gamma_k$ through a backtracking line search.
-Under the Armijo rule, $\gamma_k$ must satisfy

-for some $\epsilon \in (0,1)$ and $\eta > 1$ \cite[Section 2.4.1]{nemirovski} \cite[Page 29]{nonlinear_dimitri}.
-In this procedure, we choose the largest step size (up to a factor $\eta$) that fulfils the sufficient decrease condition.
-In this way, it can dispense with the curvature condition.